Help us be there for more people during the coronavirus outbreak and beyond.

 Our personalities are made up of the way we think, feel and act.
 A personality disorder might be diagnosed when parts of our personality cause problems in our lives.

-If you are experiencing psychosis, you might see or hear or believe things that others may not.
+If you’re experiencing psychosis, you might see or hear or believe things that others may not.
 You may believe your experiences are real.
 Some people describe it as a ‘break from reality’.

 Schizophrenia affects the way you think and cope with daily life.
-Someone experiencing schizophrenia may have hallucinations, delusions, disorganised thinking and lack motivation for daily activities.
+Someone living with schizophrenia may experience hallucinations, delusions, disorganised thinking and lack motivation for daily activities.